shibbir-ahmad24/MS-Final-Project-on-LLM-RAG-Powered-Medical-Chatbot/README.md

 # Problem Statement

-Medical discharge summaries are **dense, complex, and filled with medical jargon,** making it challenging for both healthcare providers and patients to quickly extract relevant insights.
-Traditional chatbots, while useful, often struggle with **hallucinations (providing false information)** or fail to retrieve **accurate, case-specific knowledge** from structured datasets.
+Medical discharge summaries are **dense, complex, and filled with medical jargon,** making it challenging for both healthcare providers and patients to extract relevant insights quickly.
+Traditional chatbots often:
+- Struggle with **hallucinations (false or misleading responses).**
+- Fail to retrieve **accurate, case-specific knowledge** from structured datasets.
+- Lack **domain-specific adaptation** to medical terminology and discharge notes.

+This project aims to answer the following key questions:
-- **How can we ensure chatbot responses are grounded in real medical records?**
+- **How can we ensure chatbot responses are grounded in real clinical discharge notes?**
-- **Does using a RAG-based approach improve response accuracy compared to a traditional LLM chatbot?**
+- **Does integrating a RAG pipeline improve response accuracy compared to a traditional LLM chatbot?**
-- **How do we handle domain-specific medical terms and ensure responses align with real clinical knowledge?**

-This project tackles these challenges by implementing a **retrieval-based knowledge system**, reducing misinformation and enhancing response reliability.
+- **Do any versions of the chatbot hallucinate or provide false information?**
+- **How can we effectively fetch and utilize MIMIC-IV discharge summaries for conditions like Heart Attack & Kidney Disease to improve chatbot reliability?**

 # Objective